Outdooractive/mvt-tools/README.md

 # MVTTools

-Mapbox vector tiles (MVT) reader/writer library for Swift, together with a tool for working with vector tiles from the command line.
+MapLibre/Mapbox vector tiles (MVT) reader/writer library for Swift, together with a tool for working with vector tiles from the command line.

 ## Features